blacknon/twatch/README.md

 - Filter history with string (`/`) or regex (`*`)
 - Save and load history logs
 - Save the selected snapshot as ANSI text or SVG
-- Run an `aftercommand` hook when output changes
+- Run an experimental `aftercommand` hook when output changes
-- Compress in-memory history with `-C`
+- Compress in-memory history with experimental `-C`
 - Output the current screen in batch mode
 - Propagate terminal resize to both `twatch` and the child TUI